-THE Gordon family has grown wool in the Young area since the early 1900s and currently joins about 1500 Merino ewes in what was once a sheep-cattle operation, until the recent drought.
+THE Gordon family has grown wool in the Young area since the early 1900s and currently joins about 1500 Merino ewes in what was, until the recent drought, a sheep-cattle operation.
 They stopped mulesing in 2015 after a few years of joining bare-breeched plain-bodied Merino rams, reacting to the trade’s demand for non-mulesed wool.

 In this opinion piece, Mr Gordon puts his case for Australian Wool Innovation to encourage Merino breeders to move to plain-bodied sheep to remove the need for mulesing and increase production of non-mulesed wool.